pipelinedb/pipelinedb/README.md

 Events can be emitted to PipelineDB streams using regular SQL `INSERTS`.
 Any `INSERT` target that isn't a table is considered a stream by PipelineDB, meaning streams don't need to have a schema created in advance.
 Let's emit a single event into the `test_stream` stream since our continuous view is reading from it:

     pipeline
-    =# INSERT INTO test_stream (key, value) VALUES ('key', 42);
+    =# INSERT INTO test_stream (key, value) VALUES (0, 42);
     INSERT 0 1

 The 1 in the `INSERT 0 1` response means that 1 event was emitted into a stream that is actually being read by a continuous query.

-The `generate-inserts` script is useful for generating and streaming larger amounts of test data.
-The following invocation of `generate-inserts` will build a SQL multi `INSERT` with 100,000 tuples having random strings assigned to the `key` field, and random `ints` assigned to the `value` field.
-All of these events will be emitted to `test_stream`, and subsequently read by the `test_view` continuous view.
-And since our script is just generating SQL, we can pipe its output directly into the `pipeline` client:

-    bin/generate-inserts --stream test_stream --key=str --value=int --batchsize=100000 --n=1 | pipeline

-Try running `generate-inserts` without piping it into `pipeline` to get an idea of what's actually happening (reduce the `batchsize` first!).
+Now let's insert some random data:

+    =# INSERT INTO test_stream (key, value) SELECT random() * 10, random() * 10 FROM generate_series(1, 100000);
+    INSERT 0 100000

-Let's verify that the continuous view was properly updated.
+Query the continuous view to verify that the continuous view was properly updated.
 Were there actually 100,001 events counted?

     pipeline -c "SELECT sum(count) FROM test_view"
       sum